tegonal/minimalist/README.md

 ## Combinators

 Minimalist provides different combinators to produce new `ArgsGenerator`.
-The most common combinator is to combine multiple `ArgsGenerator`s, a reason why it got some extra care.

-### Combine
+### Generic Combine

-Although Minimalist provides a `combine` function (more on that later on), the cleanest way to define that two `ArgsGenerator`s shall be combined, is to use `Tuple` (from ch.tutteli.kbox) which exists up to `Tuple9`:
+The most frequently used combinator is probably a way to combine multiple `ArgsGenerator`s in some way.
+A reason why we added a bit of magic to Minimalist.
+The idiomatic way to define that we want to combine multiple generators is to use `Tuple` (from ch.tutteli.kbox) which exists up to `Tuple9`:

 <code-combine-tuple>